jpwilliams/remit/README.md

 ```

 ## `Handler`
-A handle can be passed as a promise, calllback function or just a plain value; for example:
+A set of middleware functions that have access to the event object, they can be a promise, calllback function or just a plain value

+Middleware functions can perform the following tasks:
+- Execute any code.
+- Make changes to the event object and its data.
+- End the request-response cycle.
+- Call the next middleware function in the stack.

 ```javascript
   // If you want to 'resolve' and yield a value const resolveWithPromise = async event => event.data.reduced((a, b) => a + b, 0)